xiaofanjin/PhaseFinderDC/README.md

 ## Tutorial
 ### 1. Generate a position table of regions flanked by inverted repeats
-Users can identify inverted repeats using the "PhaseFinder.py locate" command, or generate their own table.
+Users can identify inverted repeats using the "PhaseFinderDC.py locate" command, or generate their own table.
+Note "PhaseFinderDC.py locate" is identical to the original "PhaseFinder.py locate"

 #### 1.1.
 Generate the position table with the PhaseFinder script
 ```
-Usage: PhaseFinder.py locate [OPTIONS]
+Usage: PhaseFinderDC.py locate [OPTIONS]

   Locate putative inverted regions